TheYoBots/Lishogi-Bot/README.md

 ## Acknowledgements
 Thanks to the Lichess Team for creating a [repository](https://github.com/ShailChoksi/lichess-bot) that could be easily accessed and modified to help converting it to a format that supports Lishogi.
 Thanks to [Tasuku SUENAGA a.k.a. gunyarakun](https://github.com/gunyarakun) and his [python-shogi](https://pypi.org/pypi/python-shogi/) code which allows engine communication seamlessly.
 Thanks to  [WandererXII](https://github.com/WandererXII) for all his effort and help.

+## License
+lishogi-bot is licensed under the AGPLv3 (or any later version at your option).
+Check out the [LICENSE file](/LICENSE) for the full text.